Vinwcent/MargotProj/README.md

 Here is the preprocessing part which establish a label matrix of zeros and ones when two investors spoke to each other during the meeting (looking if they were close enough for more than 5 minutes)

-The model should arrive in a month.
+The proposed model is a uncommon "supervised" kmeans and it should arrive in a month.